 Have you heard?
-Flavored e-cigarettes are no more in Michigan – at least for now.
+Flavored e-cigarettes, which were set to be no more in Michigan are saved – at least for now.
 Gov. Gretchen Whitmer announced on Sept.
 4 that she has ordered a ban on both the retail and online sale of flavored e-cigs, citing children’s safety and making Michigan the first state to enact such a ban.

 “Bubble gum flavor, Fruit Loops flavor, Mott’s apple juice flavor – these things are targeted toward children, toward getting them addicted (and) to creating consumers for (the vaping industry), so they can make money at the risk of children’s health.”

-In addition to flavored products, the ban also includes “misleading descriptions” of vaping products and enforcement of the existing ban on billboard advertisements, according to The Washington Post.
+In addition to flavored products, the ban also included “misleading descriptions” of vaping products and enforcement of the existing ban on billboard advertisements, according to The Washington Post.

 Here are three other bans we found that aim to protect kids.